Trawler

 Status

-The pilot kick-off meeting was held on January 27th, 14 partners are involved in the project.
-Six work packages have been defined.
-It can already be seen that integrating the system on board without changing the design too much will be one of the challenges – as space is limited and the space on this type of vessel is optimized and utilized very well.
+The pilot’s kick‑off meeting was held on 27 January 2022.
+14 partners participated in the project.
+Six work packages were defined.
+It was established early on that integrating the system onboard without significantly altering the vessel’s design would be one of the key challenges – given the limited available space and the fact that this type of vessel already utilizes its space very efficiently.

-- How to avoid operational emissions when using ammonia.
+• How to avoid operational emissions when using ammonia?